 We have a research alliance with the Hastings Center, a non-partisan independent bioethics research institute, and are frequently hosts to Yale-Hastings Center scholars from around the world.
 Our two-month summer bioethics program is an unrivalled opportunity for college and graduate students to gain exposure to a broad range of bioethics issues; this year’s program drew students from England, France, Germany, Poland, Georgia, Nepal, Italy, Korea, Israel, Canada and Spain, as well as from 17 American colleges and universities.

 Our term-time study groups and lecture series cover a broad range of topics and regularly bring world-class speakers to the Yale and New Haven communities.
 We have continuing interests in questions of health policy, cost containment and justice.

 Staff members have served on a number of public commissions, including Connecticut’s Stem Cell Research Advisory Board, and state planning committees on Tissue Banking and on Public Health Preparedness.
 We are also involved with the work of Yale-New Haven Hospital’s ethics committees and Yale University’s IRBs.

 We are a project of the Institution for Social and Policy Studies.
 The Center has enjoyed support, in the past, from the Patrick and Catherine Weldon Donaghue Medical Research Foundation, PepsiCo, the Esther A. and Joseph Klingenstein Fund, the Robert Wood Johnson Foundation, the Center for Humans and Nature, and Jerome Medalie.
-We are currently supported by the New Haven Community Foundation, the National Institute of Mental Health, the National Institute of Alcohol Abuse and Alcoholism, the Nationanl Institute on Diabetes and Digestive and Kidney Diseases, the Fogarty International Center, the National Institutes of Health, Connecticut’s Department of Children and Families, the British Arts and Humanities Council, and several anonymous donors.
+We are currently supported by the New Haven Community Foundation, the National Institute of Mental Health, the National Institute of Alcohol Abuse and Alcoholism, the Nationanl Institute on Diabetes and Digestive and Kidney Diseases, the Fogarty International Center, the National Institute of Child Health and Human Development, Connecticut’s Department of Children and Families, the British Arts and Humanities Council, and several anonymous donors.